 Here are the biggest learning-curve issues with induction:

-- Heat: You may also need some time to just get a feel for how fast and precise induction cooking really is, particularly if you’ve switched from electric.
-Induction is so fast that if you think you can walk away from a heating pan like you do with gas or conventional electric, you're bound to burn a few things before you know better!
+- Heat: You may need some time to get a feel for just how fast and precise induction cooking really is, particularly if you’ve switched from electric.
+Induction is so fast that if you think you can walk away from a heating pan like you do with gas or conventional electric, you're bound to burn a few things before you know better.

 - Pan placement.
 For nearly all induction cooktops and ranges, your owner's manual will tell you that you should use the burner closest in size to your pan, and that the pan should be centered on the burner for best results.
 Why does it matter?
 It has to do with how the magnetic induction functions.
 If you use a pan too small for a burner or don't center it very well, the cooktop may not conduct as much power to the pan as it otherwise could.
 This isn't a hard thing to do, but you do have to remember that pan placement is more important with induction than with other cooking methods.